Bugari/that-weird-game/README.md

 # Deployment

 This game was made as [Firebase](https://firebase.google.com/) deployable project.
-After selecting correct project, `firebase deploy` should do the trick :)
+After selecting correct project, `npm run build && firebase deploy` should do the trick :)